 The Women and Bleeding Disorders Committee of the European Haemophilia Consortium (EHC) officially started in 2018.
 However, this committee came together following several initiatives led by passionate volunteers within the haemophilia community.

 In 2015, the EHC ran a first pre-conference workshop ahead of its scientific conference in Belgrade, Serbia on ‘Starting a European conversation for women with bleeding disorders.’
-The title of the event was quite prophetic as, thanks to a group of dedicated volunteers from across Europe, the EHC was able to increase its focus on women over the years exponentially.
-Activities on women and bleeding disorders ranged from specific sessions in EHC scientific conferences to the inclusion in EHC’s youth debates and Leadership Conference.
+The title of the event was quite prophetic as, thanks to a group of dedicated volunteers from across Europe, the EHC increased its focus on women over the years exponentially.
+Activities on women and bleeding disorders ranged from specific sessions in EHC scientific conferences to EHC’s youth debates and Leadership Conference.